terryaney/KatApp/readme.md

 }
 ```

 2. It is triggered **on the modal application** after the modal application has been initialized and calculations and/or manualResults has been processed.
 It allows for a modal application to cancel the display of the modal if needed.
 This is accomplished by returning `false`.
-No return or returning `true` allows the modal application to display as requested.
+No return or returning `true` allows the modal application to display normally.

 #### IKatApp.nestedAppInitialized